Bosnia's national broadcaster facing collapse amid ethnic feuding

-SARAJEVO Bosnia's national broadcaster BHRT faces closure unless ethnically divided politicians can agree on how to finance public service media, the network's general manager said on Wednesday.
+SARAJEVO (Reuters) - Bosnia's national broadcaster BHRT faces closure unless ethnically divided politicians can agree on how to finance public service media, the network's general manager said on Wednesday.

 Up to now BHRT has been funded with license fees added to monthly phone bills but payments have been stalled by bickering among Bosniak Muslims, Serbs and Croats in the Sarajevo parliament.
 An interim, six-month financing measure approved by parliament expires on June 30.